druths/arghandler/README.md

 Use `pip` or `easy_install` to install the library:

-	pip install argparse
+	pip install arghandler

 or

-	easy_install argparse
+	easy_install arghandler

-You can find argparse on [pypi](http://TODO) for relevant details should you need them.
+You can find argparse on pypi for relevant details should you need them.

 ## Usage ##